 Read More »Great Diamond

+The Black Eye Galaxy, also known as Messier 64 (M64), is a famous spiral galaxy located in the constellation Coma Berenices.
 The galaxy is also sometimes called the Evil Eye Galaxy or Sleeping Beauty Galaxy.
 It has the designation NGC 4826 in the New General Catalogue.

 M64 lies at an approximate distance of 24 million light years from Earth.
 It is known for the enormous light-absorbing dust band in front of its central region, which has earned the galaxy the names Black Eye or Evil Eye.
 The dust band obscures the stars in the galaxy’s bright core.